 Who are they aimed at?

-Apprenticeships are presented as an alternative to university so are traditionally for school leavers or career changers, but almost anyone can apply as long as they meet the required criteria.
+Apprenticeships are an alternative to university, so are traditionally for school leavers or career changers, but almost anyone can apply as long as they meet the required criteria.

 Intermediate and advanced (Level 2 and 3) apprenticeships are aimed at school leavers.
 For a Level 2 apprenticeship you need to be 16 or over, eligible to work in England and not in full time education.
 At Level 3 some employers may ask for prior work experience and at least three A*to C or 9 to 4 grade GCSEs or equivalent - such as an intermediate apprenticeship qualification.